DataCanvasIO/Hypernets/docs/source/nas.md

 # Neural Architecture Search

 Deep Learning has enabled remarkable progress over the last years on a variety of tasks, such as CV, NLP, and machine translation.
-It is crucial to discover novel neural architectures, but currently it have mostly been developed manually by human experts.
+It is crucial to discover novel neural architectures.
+However, currently most of them have been developed manually by human experts.
 Neural Architecture Search (NAS) has emerged as a promising tool to alleviate human effort in this trial and error design process.

 NAS has demonstrated much success in automating neural network architecture design for various tasks, such as image recognition and language modeling.
-Representative works include NASNet, ENAS, DARTS, ProxylessNAS, One-Shot NAS, Regularized Evolution, AlphaX, etc.
+Representative works include NASNet, ENAS, ProxylessNAS, DARTS, One-Shot NAS, Regularized Evolution, AlphaX, etc.

 However, most of these works are usually for specific use-cases, and their search space, search strategy and estimation strategy are often intertwined, making it difficult to reuse the code and make further innovations on it.

-In Hypernets, we propose an abstract architecture, fully decouple Search Space, Search Strategy, and Performance Estimation Strategy so that each part is relatively independent and can be reused to accelerate innovations and engineering of NAS algorithms.
+In Hypernets, we propose an abstract architecture, fully decoupling Search Space, Search Strategy, and Performance Estimation Strategy so that each part is relatively independent and can be reused to accelerate innovations and engineering of NAS algorithms.

-The 3 problems of NAS: Search Space, Search Strategy, and Performance Estimation Strategy,  which correspond to `HyperSpace`, `Searcher`, and `Estimator` in Hypernets respectively.
+The three problems of NAS: Search Space, Search Strategy, and Performance Estimation Strategy,  which correspond to `HyperSpace`, `Searcher`, and `Estimator` in Hypernets respectively.

 <p align="center">
 <img src="https://raw.githubusercontent.com/DataCanvasIO/Hypernets/master/docs/source/images/abstract_illustration_of_nas.png" width="100%"/>
 </p>

-We'll use some definitions from [HyperKeras](https://github.com/DataCanvasIO/HyperKeras) in this chapter's examples, install it with `pip`:
+We'll use some definitions from [HyperKeras](https://github.com/DataCanvasIO/HyperKeras) in this chapter's examples.
+Install it with `pip`:
 ```bash
 pip install hyperkeras
 ```